awslabs/amazon-kinesis-client-python/README.md

 Running on EC2 is simple.
 Assuming you are already logged into an EC2 instance running Amazon Linux, the following steps will prepare your environment for running the sample app.
-Note the version of java that ships with Amazon Linux can be found at `/usr/bin/java` and should be 1.7 or greater.
+Note the version of java that ships with Amazon Linux can be found at `/usr/bin/java` and should be 1.7 or greater.Yes Sure

     sudo yum install python-pip